-- (1) Recurring fees include asset management fees and property management fees. - (2) Realized performance income includes fees received related to the achievement of certain performance targets in our NRP joint venture. - (3) Transactional revenue includes items such as leasing commissions and construction management fees. - (4) Insurance premium income includes amounts for reinsurance from third parties not affiliated with us.
+(1) Recurring fees include asset management fees and property management fees.

+(2) Realized performance income includes fees received related to the achievement of certain performance targets in our NRP joint venture.

+(3) Transactional revenue includes items such as leasing commissions and construction management fees.

+(4) Insurance premium income includes amounts for reinsurance from third parties not affiliated with us.

 Tax Protection Agreement-Through our Operating Partnership, we are currently party to a tax protection agreement (the "2017 TPA") with certain partners that contributed property to our Operating Partnership on October 4, 2017, among them certain of our executive officers, including Jeffrey S. Edison, our Chairman and Chief Executive Officer, under which the Operating Partnership has agreed to indemnify such partners for tax liabilities that could accrue to them personally related to our potential disposition of certain properties within our portfolio.
 The 2017 TPA will expire on October 4, 2027.
 On July 19, 2021, we entered into an additional tax protection agreement (the "2021 TPA") with certain of our executive officers, including Mr. Edison.
 The 2021 TPA carries a term of four years and will become effective upon the expiration of the 2017 TPA.
 As of December 31, 2022, the potential "make-whole amount" on the estimated aggregate amount of built-in gain subject to protection under the agreements is approximately \$149.0 million.
 The protection provided under the terms of the 2021 TPA will expire in 2031.
-We have not recorded any liability related to the 2017 TPA or the 2021 TPA on our consolidated balance sheets for any periods presented, nor recognized any expense since the inception of the 2017 TPA, owing to the fact that any potential liability under the agreements is controlled by us and we believe we will either (i) continue to own and operate the protected properties or (ii) be able to successfully complete Section 1031 Exchanges (unless there is a change in applicable law) or complete other tax-efficient transactions to avoid any liability under the agreements.
+We have not recorded any liability related to the 2017 TPA or the 2021 TPA, owing to the fact that any potential liability under the agreements is controlled by us and we believe we will either (i) continue to own and operate the protected properties or (ii) be able to successfully complete Section 1031 Exchanges (unless there is a change in applicable law) or complete other tax-efficient transactions to avoid any liability under the agreements.